 Keep in mind though, that if you get your head around all of the chords that we have covered so far, you will intuitively know how to form any of the ‘obscure’ chords not listed here.

 This is mainly because because with very obscure chords, they are often labeled very specifically and prescriptively, so as to communicate exactly what should be in the chord.
 With common chords, we use shortcuts (through names and symbols) to quickly communicate the chord that we’re after.
 We don’t do this with unusual chords.
 Instead we effectively spell out everything that is included in the chord.
 As well as this, these ‘obscure’ chords often contain a recognisable label (such as one of the labels that we’ve covered), followed by altered notes which are placed inside brackets.
-Which usually means that you can interpret the chord label based on the other labels that we’ve covered and then simply add in any alterations that are specified.
+Which usually means that you can interpret the chord name based on the other labels that we’ve covered and then simply add in any alterations that are specified.

 Let’s do some examples of some ‘obscure chords’.
 Let’s suppose you come across the following chord: